 “The amount of diacetyl in 39 of the e-cigs exceeded the amount that was able to be detected by the laboratory.
 Diacetyl and other related flavoring chemicals are used in many other flavors beyond butter-flavored popcorn, including fruit flavors, alcohol flavors, and candy-flavored e-cigarettes.”

 Allan also noted how scary these findings are as the flavor names of these e-cigs include cotton candy, cupcake, and other flavors which would clearly be attractive to young people.
+However, fruit flavors can actually help people quit smoking easier too, products are available at Vaping360 or if you have a more refined taste and would like to try some gourmet eliquids visit this website.

 But that’s not all.
 Due to the fact that e-cigs are so new, it wouldn’t be a stretch to figure that even more risks will pop up in the near future.
 David Christiani, Elkan Blout Professor of Environmental Genetics, was the co-author of the study and said the following: